Cherokee language: Literacy

 Around 1809, Sequoyah began work to create a system of writing for the Cherokee language.
 At first he sought to create a character for each word in the language.
 He spent a year on this effort, leaving his fields unplanted, so that his friends and neighbors thought he had lost his mind.
 His wife is said to have burned his initial work, believing it to be witchcraft.
 He finally realized that this approach was impractical because it would require too many pictures to be remembered.
 He then tried making a symbol for every idea, but this also caused too many problems to be practical.

 Sequoyah did not succeed until he gave up trying to represent entire words and developed a written symbol for each syllable in the language.
 After approximately a month, he had a system of 86 characters.
-"In their present form, [typeface syllabary not the original handwritten Syllabary] many of the syllabary characters resemble Roman, Cyrillic, or Greek letters, or Arabic numerals," says Janine Scancarelli, a scholar of Cherokee writing, "but there is no apparent relationship between their sounds in other languages and in Cherokee."
+"In their present form [of typeface syllabary, not the original handwritten syllabary], many of the syllabary characters resemble Roman, Cyrillic, or Greek letters, or Arabic numerals," says Janine Scancarelli, a scholar of Cherokee writing, "but there is no apparent relationship between their sounds in other languages and in Cherokee."

 Unable to find adults willing to learn the syllabary, he taught it to his daughter, Ayokeh (also spelled Ayoka).
 Langguth says she was only six years old at the time.
-He traveled to the Indian Reserves in the Arkansaw Territory where some Cherokee had settled.
+He traveled to the Indian Reserves in the Arkansas Territory where some Cherokees had settled.
 When he tried to convince the local leaders of the syllabary's usefulness, they doubted him, believing that the symbols were merely ad hoc reminders.
 Sequoyah asked each to say a word, which he wrote down, and then called his daughter in to read the words back.
 This demonstration convinced the leaders to let him teach the syllabary to a few more people.
 This took several months, during which it was rumored that he might be using the students for sorcery.
 After completing the lessons, Sequoyah wrote a dictated letter to each student, and read a dictated response.
-This test convinced the western Cherokee that he had created a practical writing system.
+This test convinced the western Cherokees that he had created a practical writing system.

 When Sequoyah returned east, he brought a sealed envelope containing a written speech from one of the Arkansas Cherokee leaders.
-By reading this speech, he convinced the eastern Cherokee also to learn the system, after which it spread rapidly.
+By reading this speech, he convinced the eastern Cherokees also to learn the system, after which it spread rapidly.
 In 1825 the Cherokee Nation officially adopted the writing system.
-From 1828 to 1834, American missionaries assisted the Cherokee in using Sequoyah's original syllabary to develop type face Syllabary characters and print the Cherokee Phoenix, the first newspaper of the Cherokee Nation, with text in both Cherokee and English.
+From 1828 to 1834, American missionaries assisted the Cherokees in using Sequoyah's original syllabary to develop typeface syllabary characters and print the Cherokee Phoenix, the first newspaper of the Cherokee Nation, with text in both Cherokee and English.